SiddharthaKandpal/Preliminary_Analysis/README.md

 .
 Prints the calculated statis.

 .
 Calculates mode.

+2.Defined a function called Vizual
+This function takes a pandas dataframe and create visualizations using Seaborn and Matplotlib.

+Parameters:
+    df (pandas.DataFrame): The dataset to be visualized. plot_type (str): The type of plot to be created.
+Options: 'pairplot', 'scatter', 'histogram', 'barchart' x_col (str): The column to use as the x-axis for the plot. y_col (str): The column to use as the y-axis for the plot. hue (str): The column to use for grouping data by color. palette (str): The color palette to use for the plot.

-2.Then i used read_csv function from Pandas to load it into a DataFrame 3.Then I called the data_analysis function to perform some data cleaning and analysis 4.Then i created some visualizations using Matplotlib and Seaborn
+3.Then i used read_csv function from Pandas to load it into a DataFrame

+4.Then I called the brief function to basic analysis.

+5.Then i created some visualizations using Vizual function.